CONSULTATION FEE RANGE

 What If I Lose My Medical Card in Missouri?

 If you lose your MMJ patient ID number, you must email the Missouri DHSS within two days, notifying them of the situation.

 When Did Medical Marijuana in Missouri Become Legal?

 Medical marijuana was legalized in Missouri in November 2018, but sales didn’t begin for almost two years.
 Amendment 3, a measure looking to legalize recreational marijuana in MO, was approved by the voters in November 2022.
-However, even though the law takes effect in December 2022, it could be a while before there’s a proper framework for adult-use sales in Missouri.
+The law took effect the following month, with recreational sales starting in February 2023.

 How to Get a Medical Marijuana Card in the Ozarks

 Finding a physician who will provide an MMJ consultation in the Ozarks is relatively easy.
 Many clinics offer a full refund if you’re not approved.
 Once you receive your patient ID number, there are plenty of dispensaries to choose from in the vast Ozarks region.

 Medical Marijuana Card MO for Veterans

 The MMJ program in Missouri has generated approximately $14 million in funding for veterans in the state.
 Numerous clinics offer discounts on consultations for military veterans, and with a long list of qualifying conditions, there’s a decent chance of being approved by a doctor.

 Final Thoughts on Getting a Missouri Medical Marijuana Card